ykotseruba/attention_and_driving/README.md

 For each study the following information is provided:

+* Reference: link to the paper
-* Reference: use this to search for bibtex information in `bibtex/behavioral.bib`
+* Bibtex: bibtex information
 * Paper: title, venue, year
 * Dataset: name of the dataset or NDS used in the study
 * Experiment duration: usually it is the entire duration of the study including any pre- or post-experiment procedures.
 The actual driving time may be shorter than the specified duration.